williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 Once a session token is obtained, it can be passed into the [OpenID Connect authorize endpoint](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) in order to get an Okta session cookie.
 Executing this flow will set a cookie in the end-user's browser and then redirect them back to the `redirect_uri` that is passed into the request.

 > The session token may only be used **once** to establish a session.
-If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same session token to get a new session cookie.
+If the session expires or the user logs out of Okta after using the token, the user won't be able to reuse the same session token to get a new session cookie.

 ##### Request Example
 {:.api .api-request .api-request-example}